-Easy to make: you probably already have all the ingredients
+Easy to make: Made with minimal ingredients you probably already have on hand.

-Bursting with flavor: make use of those in-season berries
+Bursting with flavor: A great way to make use of those in-season berries, this crumble bursts with flavor.

-Pairs well: works as a dessert for anything gathering, as is or topped with dairy-free vanilla ice cream just like this gluten-free cherry crisp.
+Pairs well: It works as a dessert for anything gathering, as is, or topped with dairy-free vanilla ice cream, just like this gluten-free cherry crisp.

 Ingredients and Substitutions